Can cats eat pepperoni? Or should you start panicking right away?

 You’ll know that he’s obsessed with pepperoni once you can’t bring it into your house without your cat jumping onto you.
 He’ll go crazy at the mere scent of it.

-This isn’t a common thing to happen, but definitely is possible.
+This isn’t a common thing to happen but definitely is possible.
 In these situations, you need to keep it away from him, even if that means that you don’t bring it into your house at all.

 He won’t be able to control himself.
 Your feline friend will eat so much of it that he’ll get sick right before your eyes.
 He just doesn’t possess a “stop” button.

-This may happen if he lacks some nutrient in his body, for example, sodium, so he’ll go for anything and everything that could compensate for it.
+This may happen if he lacks some nutrients in his body, for example, sodium, so he’ll go for anything and everything that could compensate for it.
 He’ll get poisoning and then no veterinarian will be able to save him.

 Just to be safe, don’t even buy it.

 What can I give my cat instead of pepperoni?